Select Page

 Housing

-The cost of housing varies drastically across the country.
+If retiring to Ireland be aware the cost of housing varies drastically across the country.
 Dublin is the most expensive city, both in terms of property rentals and property purchases.
 According to Numbeo, the average cost of a one-bedroom rental apartment in Dublin’s city centre is €1,631 per month.
 Rural locations offer more affordable housing.
 You’ll find something to suit all tastes, including studio flats, coastal cottages and farms with agricultural land.

 Social security entitlements/pensions

-It is very likely that you can have your pension from your home country (or another country) paid in Ireland.
+If retiring to Ireland it is very likely that you can have your pension from your home country (or another country) paid in Ireland.

 If you are eligible to a UK or EEA pension, then you can apply to have this pension transferred to Ireland, should you wish.
 The Citizens Information website also states that: ‘if you do not have enough social insurance contributions from another country and/or Ireland, you may qualify for an assistance-based payment that is relevant to your circumstances.’
 This depends on your income.